Our Catholic Religious Education Curriculum

 Confirmation is one of the Holy Sacraments.
 It is a process that begins at Baptism.
 Through this sacrament, Christians are strengthened by the Holy Spirit to use and develop their gifts to love and serve God and others in our everyday lives.

-Confirmation is celebrated at a special ceremony in our church, officiated by the Bishop and our Parish Priest.
-During the Confirmation ceremony, the Bishop annoints the sacred oil of chrism on the forehead of each nominee.
+Confirmation is celebrated at a special ceremony in our church, officiated by the Arch Bishop or Bishop and our Parish Priest.
+During the Confirmation ceremony, the Arch Bishop/ Bishop anoints the sacred oil of chrism on the forehead of each child.
 With the laying of the hands, the candidates are then invited to go out into the world, just as the Apostles did, with the Holy Spirit in their hearts.

-When preparing for the sacrament, students reflect on the fruits of the Holy Spirit by investigating the lives of saints and people in the community.
+When preparing for the sacrament, the children reflect on the fruits of the Holy Spirit by investigating the lives of saints and people in the community.
 Then, at Confirmation, they accept the challenge and responsibility of nurturing God’s gifts to the world.